 Due to these issues, internal focus should be seen as a supplement and not the be-all-end-all.

-For practicing, internal focus can be best used during the early learning stages.
-For all hitters, combining internal focus with other focuses is usually most effective for training.
+Internal focus can be best used during the early learning stages.
+Combining internal focus with other focuses is usually most effective for training.

-Knowing when to use an internal focus is vital to the ability to both grow and perform as a hitter.
+Knowing when to use an internal focus is vital to both grow and perform as a hitter.